cristicretu/CP-Scraper/README.md

 Competitive Programming Scraper is a python script that automatically creates input and output files, specific folders and pre-completed snippets, when given an online judge problem url.

-Also, it can open *vscode* with all the freshly made files.
+Also, it can open *VSCODE, VIM OR ATOM* with all the freshly made files.

 Currently, it supports ***codeforces.com***, ***infoarena.ro*** and ***pbinfo.ro***!